ethereum/EIPs/EIPS/eip-x.md

 ```

 #### cancelRedeemRequest
-Submits an order to cancel the outstanding redeem request.
-When the cancel redemption request is fulfilled, `maxDeposit` and `maxMint` will be increased and `deposit` or `mint` from ERC-4626 can be used to receive `shares` that were previously locked for redemption.
+Submits an order to cancel the outstanding redemption request.
+When the cancel redemption request is fulfilled, `maxDeposit` and `maxMint` will be increased, and `deposit` or `mint` from ERC-4626 can be used to receive `shares` that were previously locked for redemption.

 MUST emit the `CancelRedeemRequest` event.